artecs-group/RVfpga-sim-addons/Computer_Organization/README.md

 + Lab 2: The VeeR EH1 core.
 + Lab 3: The Memory Hierarchy.
 + Lab 4: The RVfpga I/O System.

+In these labs we propose many exercises.
+If you want to obtain the solutions or more details about the labs or the platforms used, you should request them through the following email: ```dani02@ucm.es```